y-alzahrani/data-visualization-of-football-player-prices/README.md

 # Factors Influencing the Market Value of Football Players

-The purpose of this project is to visualize the factors that influence the market value of football players.
+The purpose of this mini-project is to determine the factors that influence the market value of football players.

 Three datasets from Kaggle were used: